solana-foundation/solana-improvement-documents/proposals/0123-block-revenue-distribution.md

 ## Summary

-A new mechanism for is proposed to allow validators to share part of their block fee and tip revenue with their delegators.
+A new mechanism for is proposed to allow validators to share part of their block revenue with their delegators.
 Commission rates from validator vote accounts will be used by the protocol to calculate post-commission rewards that will be automatically distributed to delegated stake accounts at the end of each epoch.

 ## Motivation